NOT 1 BUT 2 AUTISTIC CHILDREN CONFINED IN BOXES, UPSTATE NEW YORK SCHOOL NOW ADMITS

 Calling the wooden cells "timeout" boxes, Kate I. Reid, the lawyer who conducted the investigation for the firm, said two of the devices "were used in November and December at the Salmon River Elementary School.
 They were used for two separate students."

-When the controversy first broke back in December, the controversy was focused on the St. Regis Mohawk School and Garrow's grandson.
+When the controversy first broke back in December, it was focused on the St. Regis Mohawk School and Garrow's grandson.
 The fact that the boxes were used on two additional children at a different elementary school was a surprise.

 Unlike the school on Akwesasne territory, the Salmon River Elementary School serves mostly non-Native American children.